1838 Mormon War: Mormons expelled from De Witt

-In the spring of 1838, Henry Root, a non-Mormon who was a major land-owner in Carroll County, visited Far West and sold his plots in the mostly vacant town of De Witt to church leaders.
-De Witt possessed a strategically important location near the intersection of the Grand River and the Missouri River.
-Two members of the Far West High Council, George M. Hinkle and John Murdock, were sent to take possession of the town and to begin to colonize it.
+In the spring of 1838, Henry Root, a non-Mormon and a major landowner in Carroll County, visited Far West and sold his plots in the mostly vacant town of De Witt to Mormons he had invited there.
+De Witt was strategically located near the confluence of the Grand and the Missouri Rivers.
+George M. Hinkle and John Murdock, members of the High Council at Far West, were sent to take possession of the town and to begin to colonize it.

+Carroll County ballot measure

-On July 30, citizens of Carroll County met in Carrollton to discuss the Mormon colonization of De Witt.
+On July 30, citizens of Carroll County met in Carrollton to discuss this.
 The question of whether or not Mormons should be allowed to settle in the county was placed on the August 6 ballot; a heavy majority favored expulsion of the Mormons.
-A committee sent to De Witt ordered the Latter-day Saints to leave.
-Hinkle and Murdock refused, citing their right as American citizens to settle where they pleased.
+A committee sent to De Witt ordered the Mormons to leave.
+The Mormon leaders refused, citing their right as American citizens to settle where they pleased.
 Sentiment among the anti-Mormon segment of Carroll County's population hardened, and some began to take up arms.
-On August 19, 1838, Mormon settler Smith Humphrey reports that 100 armed men led by Colonel William Claude Jones took him prisoner for two hours and threatened him and the rest of the Mormon community.
+On August 19, 1838, Mormon settler Smith Humphrey reported that 100 armed men led by Colonel William Claude Jones took him prisoner for two hours and threatened him and the rest of the Mormon community.

-Initial reaction by Missourians was mixed.
-While Mormons were viewed as deluded or worse, many Missourians agreed with the sentiment expressed in the Southern Advocate:
+While Mormons were viewed as a fringe religious group, the sentiment reflected in the Southern Advocate questioned the legitimacy of the vigilante committees:

 By what color of propriety a portion of the people of the State, can organize themselves into a body, independent of the civil power, and contravene the general laws of the land by preventing the free enjoyment of the right of citizenship to another portion of the people, we are at a loss to comprehend.